Periodic Event-triggered Control for Incrementally Quadratic Nonlinear Systems: Problem Statement

-Systems that are implemented with ETMs are impulsive systems, which evolve continuously based on ODEs most of the time and exhibit impulses at some instances \cite{haddad2014impulsive,yang2001impulsive}.
+Systems that are implemented with ETMs are impulsive systems, which evolve continuously based on ODEs most of the time and exhibit impulses at some instances.
 Clearly, for systems implemented with ETMs, the impulses happen when the triggering conditions are met.
 Inspired by \cite{hespanha2008lyapunov} and \cite{lin1995various}, the input-to-state stability of impulsive systems w.r.t. a given set is defined below.

 \begin{definition} Consider the following impulsive system